HarryXD2018/3DPainter/README.md

 There are four bottoms in the `image` window:

-**Switch**: The top left one is for switching the painter mode, you can click the bottom with your mouse, or point to it with your index finger.
-If you use your finger to switch, please note that the bottom will freeze for 5 seconds to make sure that your finger leave that area (to avoid swiching mode frequently).
+**Switch**: The top left one is for switching the painter mode, you can click the button with your mouse, or point to it with your index finger.
+If you use your finger to switch, please note that the button will freeze for 5 seconds to make sure that your finger leave that area (to avoid swiching mode frequently).

 ![](https://github.com/HarryXD2018/3DPainter/blob/master/demo/switch_mode.gif)

 **Clear**: The top right one is for clearing the plot.
 It will clear up both 2D and 3D results.
-Just as the **Switch** bottom, you can click the bottom with your mouse, or point to it with your index finger.
+Just as the **Switch** button, you can click the button with your mouse, or point to it with your index finger.

 ![](https://github.com/HarryXD2018/3DPainter/blob/master/demo/clear.gif)

 **Save**: Save the `jpg` file of the current window.

-**Exit**: The bottom right one is for exiting the program **without saving your work**.
-This bottom can only be activated by clicking.
+**Exit**: The button right one is for exiting the program **without saving your work**.
+This button can only be activated by clicking.
 The final 3d `ply` file will be saved if variable `GEN3D` is `True`.

 | Interaction | Mouse clicking     | Finger Pointing    |
 | ----------- | ------------------ | ------------------ |